Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: Experiments

 \subsubsection{OctoMap Construction \& Occupancy Mapping}

-\yihui{The second experiment evaluates the total runtime of OctoMap construction and the subsequent projection of region safe states from leaf nodes onto OGM cell occupancy, and compares it with two baselines: a direct OGM method and the original Octree.} In direct OGM method, the environment is discretized into grid cells, and each point in the point cloud directly updates the occupancy state of its corresponding cell.
+\yihui{The second experiment evaluates the total runtime of OctoMap construction and the subsequent projection of region safe states from leaf nodes onto OGM cell occupancy, and compares it with three baselines: a direct OGM method, a mutex-protected parallel OctoMap (OctoMap-MTX), and the original OctoMap.} In direct OGM method, the environment is discretized into grid cells, and each point in the point cloud directly updates the occupancy state of its corresponding cell.
+The OctoMap-MTX is a mutex-protected shared octree for parallel octree construction.
+To establish a strong lock-based baseline, we go beyond a naive shared-octree design with per-node mutexes.
+OctoMap-MTX still inserts all points into a single shared tree, but first partitions large point clouds by upper-level octree buckets and schedules the resulting disjoint subtrees to different workers.
+This retains the synchronization overhead of a shared-tree implementation while avoiding excessive fine-grained lock contention during bulk insertion.
+The original OctoMap baseline directly uses the official OctoMap implementation~\cite{hornung2013octomap}, where each input point updates the occupancy state of its corresponding octree node.

 \yihui{This experiment} utilizes static uniform random cylinder environments.
 Cylinders are randomly distributed within the workspace defined by $x \in [-10, 10]$, $y \in [-10, 10]$, and $z \in [-5, 5]$~(meters).
 A total of 50 million, 5 million, and 500 thousand points are sampled, with the cylinder radius uniformly drawn from \([0.8, 1.0]\) m.
 To ensure robustness, 500 independent trial maps are generated under this configuration.